 With pot on the support, flames licked the sides, blackening them with soot.
 I put a quart of water in the pot and the punky driftwood and old yellow cedar, which had lost most of its fragrant and flammable resin, brought the water to a boil in 8 to 9 minutes.
 The large burner on my electric range, set on high, took 4 ¼ minutes to get a quart to boil in the same pot.

 Keeping a fire going in the Titan did require having wood ready to load into the stove every few minutes, but not so often that it felt like a nuisance.
 Tending the fire would fit right in with minding the cookpot.
 As for gazing into the flame, there’s still plenty of time to slip into that relaxed state between re-stoking.

 Left to burn themselves out in the Titan, each of the fires I set left only a couple of tablespoons of powdery ash and a few peanut-sized coals in the ash pan.
 The stove’s double wall kept the bottom of the stove from getting hot; the dry grass that I’d set the stove on showed no trace of scorching.
 The interior surfaces of the stove got a bit sooty, but the exterior, though colored by the heat, remained soot-free and easy to put away in the included stuff sack without making a mess of my hands.

 The Solo Stove Titan has a minimal impact on the environment, both in fuel it consumes and the traces it leaves behind.
 It’ll cook dinner and when the meal is over, it will provide the flickering firelight we have been enjoying for tens of thousands of years.

-Christopher Cunningham is the editor of Small Boats Monthly.
 Thanks to reader Marty Stephens for suggesting this review.